rithwik-chithreddy-2000/HandRight/README.md

 4. navigate to the prompted url to access application
 5. PROFIT

+IF/WHEN EXPORTING YOUR WORD FILE AS A PDF PLEASE USE THE "Suitable for electronic distribution option" INSTEAD OF "Suitable for printing" (which somehow breaks the PDF text extractor python library)

 If you run into a locale error set the approprate environment variable after googling that error